PedroRASB/ISNet/README.md

 ISNetLightning.py: PyTorch Lightning model of the ISNet, use for simple multi-GPU/multi-node training.

-AlternativeModels: Pytorch implementations of benchmark DNNs used in the paper (AG-Sononet, U-Net, multi-task U-Net) and code to produce their heatmaps.
-Note that hese maps were not used for background relevance minimization, thus, the alternative DNNs were not tested as ISNets.
+AlternativeModels: Pytorch implementations of benchmark DNNs used in the paper (AG-Sononet, U-Net, multi-task U-Net, HAM and GAIN) and code to produce their LRP heatmaps.
+For the standard DenseNet121, use the code in LRPDenseNet.py.
+Note that the LRP maps for the alternative models were not used for background relevance minimization, thus, the alternative DNNs were not tested as ISNets.
 For the AG-Sononet please follow the installation instructions in https://github.com/ozan-oktay/Attention-Gated-Networks, afterwards, to create LRP heatmaps substitute the file sononet_grid_attention.py (in Attention-Gated-Networks-master/models/networks) by the version we provide, and employ the code in AGSononetLRP.py.
+For HAM, please visit https://github.com/oyxhust/HAM.
+We provide code to implement the DNN in PyTorch Lightning.

 ## ISNet Creation Example
 Defining a DenseNet121 based ISNet: